DataDog/integrations-core/docs/dev/create-an-integration-recommended-monitor.md

 Export your monitor to JSON using the export button.
 Name the file according to your monitor title: for example, `your_integration_name_alert.json`.

+Within the monitor JSON file, fill out the Title, Description, and Tags.
+See [follow alerting best practices][#follow-alerting-best-practices] for more info on how to best fill out these fields.

 Save this file to your integration's `assets/monitors` folder.
 Add the asset to your `manifest.json` file.
 See [Integrations Assets Reference][3] for more information about your integration's file structure and manifest file.

 ### Open a pull request